shrijeet1308/DIY-CPU/README.md

 - `.circ` files work on any visual circuit thingy, but honestly, **Logisim Evolution** is easiest

 ---
-# welcome to the mind of a 17yrs old hacker
+## ⚠️welcome to the mind of a 17yrs old hacker